ElisaMesserklinger/kicad-mcp/README.md

 - **Circuit Pattern Recognition**: Automatically identify common circuit patterns in your schematics
   - *Example:* "What power supply topologies am I using in my IoT device?" → Identifies buck, boost, or linear regulators

+- **File Management & Automation**: Scans configured datasheet directories (DATASHEET_PATH) for .pdf files, exposing metadata and URLs for analysis or display.
+But Claude’s PDF URL analysis is rate-limited, so use local PDF parsing.
+   - *Example:* "Safe the generated Footprint and Symbol Files and add them to the Library" → automate the  process of file creation, directory handling, and global table integration

+- **Component Management**: Can place a Component in a PCB File
+- *Example:* "Add a Resistor to this project: ..." → places a resistor randomly in the pcb file of the specified Project

 For more examples and details on each feature, see the dedicated guides in the documentation.
 You can also ask the LLM what tools it has access to!

 ## Natural Language Interaction